 Jessica Clark Newman, MD, MPH, FAAD

-Columbia University; James J Peters Veterans Affairs Medical Centre (USA)
+Associate Professor of Clinical Dermatology, Columbia University; Chief of Dermatology, James J Peters Veterans Affairs Medical Centre (USA)

 Jessica Clark Newman is the Chief of Dermatology at the James J. Peters Veterans Affairs Medical Center and an Associate Professor of Clinical Dermatology at Columbia University College of Physicians & Surgeons.
 She also serves as Site Director for the Columbia University Dermatology Residency Program.

 Dr. Newman received her medical degree from the Yale University School of Medicine, trained in dermatology at Albert Einstein College of Medicine, and received a Master’s of Public Health (Epidemiology) from Columbia University School of Public Health.